What are you making your dog for brunch this weekend?

 Some dogs may experience GI distress when new foods are introduced, but that might be a sign that they need more variety, not less.
 Try slowly introducing new foods, if this is a source of concern.

-Check out these easy recipes and switch it up a little!
-Or click below if you prefer a hard copy cookbook for your kitchen.
+Click below if you prefer a hard copy cookbook for your kitchen.

 2. DIY’ing can save you money